 “It ends with him alone,” I said, and then found myself assailed by the stark reality of the observation: even the multilingual, super-intelligent Lord of the Jungle with his washboard stomach and godlike courage couldn’t win the heart of the woman he loved.
 What chance did any of us have?

-He nodded slowly, as if he were falling asleep, and breathed a curl of smoke.
+He nodded slowly, as if falling asleep, and breathed a curl of smoke.
 “Maybe that’s the path of the true hero,” he said.

 “I get the feeling you’re right,” I said, “though I wish you weren’t.”